Sravz2433/GC-content-calculator/README.md

-# Correcting and writing the README content to a .md file

-readme_content = """# GC Content Analysis of *Lampyris noctiluca* Clones
+# GC Content Analysis of *Lampyris noctiluca* Clones

 ## Overview
 This project analyzes the GC content of genomic sequences from *Lampyris noctiluca* (common glow-worm).
 The goal is to understand genome characteristics, such as coding and noncoding regions, evolutionary adaptations, and potential functional elements, particularly those related to bioluminescence.